SENSAAS/sensaas/README.md

 There are three different fitness scores but we only use 2 of them, gfit and hfit, to calculate gfit+hfit.

-- gfit score estimates the geometric matching of point-based surfaces; it ranges between 0 and 1
+- gfit score estimates the geometric matching of point-based surfaces - it ranges between 0 and 1

-- hfit score estimates the matching of colored points representing pharmacophore features; it ranges between 0 and 1
+- hfit score estimates the matching of colored points representing pharmacophore features - it ranges between 0 and 1

-Thus, we calculate a hybrid score = gfit + hfit scores; **gfit+hfit ranges between 0 and 2**
+Thus, we calculate a hybrid score = gfit + hfit scores - **gfit+hfit ranges between 0 and 2**

    A gfit+hfit score close to 2.0 means a perfect superimposition.

    A gfit+hfit score > 1.0 means that similaries were identified.

-Here IMATINIB.sdf and IMATINIB_mv.sdf are the 2 same molecules thus you can evaluate the RMSD value by using rdkit tool (only possible if you install rdkit from the optional packages, see above)):
+(Option) Here IMATINIB.sdf and IMATINIB_mv.sdf are the 2 same molecules thus, you can evaluate the RMSD value by using rdkit if installed (see optional packages above):

 	python utils/rdkit-CalcLigRMSD.py examples/IMATINIB.sdf Source_tran.sdf